voiceflow-gallagan/vf-crawler-uploader/README.md

 To modify the environment you can copy over the `.env.example` to `.env` and set your values like port, etc. to override the variables for the server.

-### Upload your data to OpenAI

-The crawl will generate a file called `output.json` at the root of this project.
-Upload that [to OpenAI](https://platform.openai.com/docs/assistants/overview) to create your custom assistant or custom GPT.